AckerlyXu/heima/articles/cloud-services/cloud-services-update-azure-service.md

 When you perform an in-place update of one or more roles in your service, Azure updates sets of role instances according to the upgrade domain to which they belong.
 Azure updates all of the instances in a given upgrade domain – stopping them, updating them, bringing them back on-line – then moves onto the next domain.
 By stopping only the instances running in the current upgrade domain, Azure makes sure that an update occurs with the least possible impact to the running service.
 For more information, see [How the update proceeds](#howanupgradeproceeds) later in this article.

+> [!NOTE]
-> [AZURE.NOTE] While the terms **update** and **upgrade** have slightly different meaning in the context Azure, they can be used interchangeably for the processes and descriptions of the features in this document.
+> While the terms **update** and **upgrade** have slightly different meaning in the context Azure, they can be used interchangeably for the processes and descriptions of the features in this document.

 Your service must define at least two instances of a role for that role to be updated in-place without downtime.
 If the service consists of only one instance of one role, your service will be unavailable until the in-place update has finished.